dennisXZX/web-developer-notes/Vagrant.md

 fi
 ```

-Then configure your `Vagrantfile` by adding the the shell script.
+Then configure your `Vagrantfile` by adding the the shell script so it executes `bootstrap.sh` when Vagrant boots up.

 ```
 Vagrant.configure("2") do |config|